windytan/redsea/README.md

 -x    Output is hex groups in the RDS Spy format
 ```

+By default, the input (via stdin) is MPX with 16-bit mono samples at 228 kHz.
+The output
+format defaults to line delimited JSON.

 ### Live decoding with rtl_fm

 There's a convenience shell script called `rtl-rx.sh`: